-As a first step the applicant, or petitioning organization, should fill out Form I-360, bearing in mind that several sections can be left blank, because they won't apply to everyone.
+Either the applicant or petitioning organization will need to fill out Form I-360.
+Bear in mind that several sections can be left blank, because they won't apply to everyone.
+The tips below refer to the 7/15/2022 version of the form.

 In Part 1, you'll supply basic information about yourself.
 Don't worry if you don't have a USCIS Online Account number; only people who've filed certain sorts of applications in the past would have one.
-Similarly, you should have a Social Security number only if you have or had a legal right to work in the United States.
+Similarly, you should have a Social Security number only if you have or had a legal right to work in the United States; though many undocumented people will have obtained at taxpayer ID or "ITIN," which the form also asks for.

 In Part 2, you'll check a box indicating the basis of your eligibility.

 Part 3 asks for more information about you.

 In Part 4, you will need to designate a U.S. consulate for processing and interviewing, preferably in your home country unless you are a resident elsewhere.
-Fill this in even if you live in the U.S., as a backup; not everyone who lives in the U.S. is eligible to complete the green card application process there (called "adjusting status").
+You might need to fill this in even if you live in the United States, since not everyone who lives in the U.S. is eligible to complete the green card application process there (called "adjusting status").
+Consult an attorney if unsure.

 Be sure to fill out Part 5, listing your spouse and children, regardless of which category you are applying in.
 They might be able to get green cards at the same time as you; or if not, you might be able to petition for them later (which will be difficult if you did not reveal their existence in this application).